project-robius/robius.rs/content/blog/2025-01-08-robius-retrospective-2024.md

 +++
-title = "Project Robius in 2024: one year of Rust App Dev" description = "A retrospective on our progress in 2024 and a look ahead at our 2025 roadmap."
+title = "Project Robius in 2024: one year of Rust App Dev" description = "A retrospective on our progress in the world of Rust App Dev in 2024."
 [extra]
 author = "Kevin Boos"
 twitter = "project_robius"